 One day, the girl informed him that she was moving out of town.
 He pleaded with her to not go.
 The girl, however, said that she had more important things to do.

 “Why, what about love?
 Is it not important?
-Don’t you love me?” the guy said.
+Don’t you love me?” the guy asked.

 “Love?
 What about it?
 I never loved you,” she said.

 The guy got up and left the place.
-Everyone in the friends and family got concerned about him.
+His friends and family were concerned about him.
 They were certain he was broken beyond repair, but there was not a sign of hurt on his face or in his actions.
-Some thought he was really depressed and was acting cocky to hide his real feelings.
-A few days passed and he kept on living normally.
+Some thought he was really depressed and was acting cocky to hide his real feelings(here are some practical tips for how to forget someone you love deeply).
+A few days passed and he carried on living normally.
 One day his friends confronted him.

 “You must be really sad and heartbroken.
 We know you are hurt,” they said.